jimburton/sudoku/README.md

 ```

 Since it is convenient to have a function that extracts the actual
-rows from the puzzle, we provide one:
+rows from the puzzle, we say:

 ```haskell
   rows :: Puzzle -> [[Maybe Int]]